SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Creating SimBench

 \subsection{\textsc{SimBench} Splits}

 The full set of over 10 million simulation targets is too vast for practical evaluation.
-We therefore curate two distinct benchmark splits, each designed to probe a different facet of an LLM's simulation capabilities.
+We therefore curate two benchmark splits, each designed to probe a different facet of LLM simulation ability.

 1) The \textbf{SimBenchPop} split covers all questions in all 20 datasets after processing as in \S\ref{subsec: simbench - preprocessing}.
 We combine each question with the dataset-specific default grouping prompt to create one unique test case, resulting in 7,167 test cases.
 We obtain the response distribution for each test case by aggregating all individual responses to that test case over all participants in that dataset.
 Conceptually, \textbf{SimBenchPop measures the ability of LLMs to simulate responses of broad and diverse human populations}.